ecoffey/ecoffey.github.com/philosophy.md

 ### Architecture & Code

 All things in Software Engineering are about tradeoffs.
 Architecture and code are never finished, and are always changing in response to a diverse & dynamic set of constraints and needs.
 I really like the concept of [Innovation Tokens](https://mcfunley.com/choose-boring-technology) to help guide where it makes sense to invest your creativity and engineering in solving problems.
 I believe that when designing and implementing a system it is important to balance between over-fitting to the immediate problem at hand and making something so abstract it makes solving any problem more difficult in the short term.

+When it comes to actually building or extending systems I really like the [Steel Thread](https://www.rubick.com/steel-threads/) pattern for its ability to iteratively de-risk and prove out changes.

 ### Hiring and Interviewing